eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 ::: notes
 Keep in mind the indentation!

-It is very important to maintain the identation of the elements, since it defines the hierarchy of each element.
+It is very important to maintain the indentation of the elements, since it defines the hierarchy of each element.
 Many of the errors you'll find when knitting occur because the file has problems in the header indentation.
 :::